 The impresso web app

-The impresso web app we developed during the first impresso project will be expanded, refined, and scaled up to integrate and adequately represent different types of historical documents (e.g., typescripts or audio alongside newspapers).
+The Impresso web app we developed during the first Impresso project will be expanded, refined, and scaled up to integrate and adequately represent different types of historical documents (e.g., typescripts or audio alongside newspapers).

 The impresso data lab

-The newly developed impresso data lab will offer researchers an API for direct data access, enabling computational analyses beyond the interface’s capabilities.
+The newly developed Impresso data lab will offer researchers an API for direct data access, enabling computational analyses beyond the interface’s capabilities.
 Interactive notebooks make such work more transparent and reusable for research and teaching purposes.
 Finally, we foresee the ability to link external documents on the grounds of semantic enrichments such as named entities.
-This with the ambition to allow users to link relevant data to the impresso corpus whilst also avoiding potential copyright infringement.
+This with the ambition to allow users to link relevant data to the Impresso corpus whilst also avoiding potential copyright infringement.

 In addition to offering a unique gateway to media sources and enrichments, both interfaces will support versatile, transparent and data-driven research workflows that enable methodological reflexivity in the critical analysis of sources, tools and data.